aaish-xo/qwen-youtube-summary/README.md

-# Qwen YouTube Transcript Summarizer
+# Qwen YouTube Transcript Summariser

 This notebook extracts transcripts from YouTube videos, restores punctuation, and generates summaries using the **Qwen-1.8B Chat** model from Alibaba, running through Hugging Face Transformers.